-We recently visited the Lincolnshire Wildlife park, approx. 20 minutes drive south west from Skegness.
+We recently visited the Lincolnshire Wildlife park, approx. 20 minutes drive south-west from Skegness.
 The park is formerly the Parrot Zoo.
 It is somewhere that is putting in a lot of investment into the park with improvements continually being made.
-Find out everything that there is to see and do there in my review of the park below.
+Find out everything that there is to see and do there in my review of the Lincolnshire Wildlife park below.

-A bit about the park itself, Future plans etc.
+A bit about the Lincolnshire Wildlife Park, Future plans etc.

 I am looking forward to visiting again once the new parrot centre is completed and the adventure playground is completed.
 The park is open and your visit will not be affected by the works being carried out.

 You can save 5% by booking online in advance.
 Online an adult ticket is currently £10.36, children are £9.03 and a family ticket for 2 adults with up to 3 children is £42.75.
 If you tick the box to gift aid your entrance fee you will receive discounted re-admission for 12 months on presentation of your gift aid receipt.
 Under 3’s are free.
 You can also purchase season tickets.
 They are open throughout the year.
 Please check online for opening times.
 Our visit lasted for around 4 hours.
 If you don’t spend the time feeding the birds your visit could be a lot shorter.